Phobos-developers/Phobos/docs/New-or-Enhanced-Logics.md

   - `Bouncer=true` and `IsMeteor=true` animations can exhibit irregular behaviour when used as `IdleAnim` and should be avoided.
 - `IdleAnim.OfflineAction` indicates what happens to the animation when the shield is in a low power state.
 - `IdleAnim.TemporalAction` indicates what happens to the animation when the shield is attacked by temporal weapons.
-- `BreakAnim`, if set, will be played when the shield has been broken.
+- `BreakAnim(s)`, if set, will be played when the shield has been broken.
+If more than one animation is listed, a random one is selected.
+If both are set, `BreakAnims` will override `BreakAnim`.
-- `HitAnim`, if set, will be played when the shield is attacked, similar to `WeaponNullifyAnim` for Iron Curtain.
+- `HitAnim(s)`, if set, will be played when the shield is attacked, similar to `WeaponNullifyAnim` for Iron Curtain.
+If more than one animation is listed, a random one is selected.
+If both are set, `HitAnims` will override `HitAnim`.
 - `HitFlash`, if set to true, makes it so that a light flash is generated when the shield is attacked by a Warhead unless it has `Shield.HitFlash=false`.
 Size of the flash is determined by damage dealt, unless `HitFlash.FixedSize` is set to a number, in which case that value is used instead (range of values that produces visible effect are increments of 4 from 81 to 252, anything higher or below does not have effect).
 Color can be customized via `HitFlash.Red/Green/Blue`.
 If `HitFlash.Black` is set to true, the generated flash will be black regardless of other color settings.
 - `BreakWeapon`, if set, will be fired at the TechnoType once the shield breaks.
 - `AbsorbPercent` controls the percentage of damage that will be absorbed by the shield.
 Defaults to 1.0, meaning full damage absorption.